drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 .. image:: ../images/capture_order_payment.png

 Now, that you've got money for the goods from the customer, let's go ahead and officially place the order by clicking on the "Place order" button.
-This will put the order in 'Validation' state.
+This will put the order in `Validation` state.

 .. image:: ../images/order_in_validation_state.png